Frequently asked questions

 Will I get accommodation?

-Generally our partner institutions offer accommodation to rent within the campus or with local contacts.
-The partner university you plan to apply to will provide for further details.
+Generally our partner institutions offer accommodation to rent within the campus or with local contacts to find your own accommodation.
+The partner university you plan to apply to will provide further details, but accommodation may not be guaranteed.

 Can I apply with my friends?